Charged Higgs Search via $AW^\pm/HW^\pm$ Channel: Scenarios with large

 The Higgs sector in the MSSM is more restricted, given that the quartic Higgs couplings are fixed by the gauge couplings and the tree-level Higgs mass matrix only depends on $m_A$ and $\tan\beta$.
 The decay $\hc \to \h \w$ is typically suppressed by the small coupling $\cba\sim 0$, and is only relevant for small $\tan\beta$.
-However, the authors of \cite{MODEL_LITTLE_H} showed that this channel can have a significant branching fraction in a small region of parameter space for small values of $\tan\beta$.
+The branching fraction is typically about 10\% or less \cite{Heinemeyer:2013tqa}.
 In the usual decoupling region with large $m_A$, the light CP-even Higgs $h^0$ is SM-like while the other Higgses are almost degenerate: $m_{\H} \sim m_{A} \sim m_{H^\pm}$.
-Thus, $\hc\to \H \w$ or $\hc \to A \w$ is not kinematically allowed at tree-level.
-However, next-to-leading order (NLO) corrections can increase the mass difference between the charged and neutral Higgses for moderate values of $\tan\beta \approx$ 5 to 10.
-In this case the $\hc \to A/\H \w$ channels can open up with significant branching fractions \cite{MODEL_HEAVY_H}.
+Thus, $\hc\to \H \w$ or $\hc \to A \w$ is not kinematically allowed.
+However, it has been shown that there are scenarios with large $\mu$ in which next-to-leading order (NLO) corrections can increase the mass difference between the charged and neutral Higgses~\cite{MODEL_HEAVY_H}, which could make this channel kinematically accessible.
 In the NMSSM, the Higgs sector of MSSM is enlarged to include an additional singlet.
 It was shown in Ref.~\cite{MODEL_NMSSM} that in this model, there are regions of parameter space where the decay $\hc \to H_i \w / A_i \w$ can be significant.